-There are no specific areas identified where the GAA has challenged the Firm to make improvements, however, the GAA has made a number of observations as follows:
+There are no specific areas identified where the GAA has challenged the Firm to make improvements, however, the GAA has made a number of observations (detailed immediately below):

-- Administration and Operations: The GAA understands that penetration testing is carried out on a risk-based approach and was not performed in 2023 assessment period.
-The GAA asks the Firm to review this approach and consider carrying out penetration testing for the workplace pensions book every year.. - Engagement, Innovation and Improvements for Policyholder Experience: The GAA understands that the planned product review in 2023 was delayed as resource was diverted to planning for business continuity relating to a print supplier, and this review was completed in 2024. - Cost and Charge Levels: The GAA observed last year that Cohort 1 had moderately high cost and charge levels in comparison to Cohort 2 ('moderately low') and Cohort 3 ('low').
-The GAA continues to encourage the Firm to continue to reduce the difference between the cost and charges applied to the different cohorts.
-In addition, the GAA has identified that some of the top funds by AUM such as Zurich Managed AP, Zurich Managed 1% AP, Zurich Equity AP, and the Zurich Balanced Managed 2000 fund had incurred relatively high transaction costs during the assessment period.
-The GAA would like the Firm to review the transaction charges for these funds, whilst appreciating that higher levels of transaction charges can result in better returns, and the Firm does have a monitoring process for outliers and for funds above two standard deviations from the range.
+- Product strategy design and investment objectives: The GAA observes that in line with updates made to the Managed Fund factsheets, the Firm should review the other fund factsheets, to provide more clarity on explicit quantitative performance benchmarks. - Administration and operations: The GAA understands that penetration testing is carried out on a risk-based approach and was performed once in the 2024 assessment period.
+The GAA observes that the Firm should review this approach and consider carrying out penetration testing for the workplace pensions book more often than once annually. - Engagement and innovation: The GAA has observed that there is scope for more innovation to improve policyholder experience.
+The GAA would like to see more of this for future assessment periods. - Cost and charge levels: The GAA observes, for the assessment period of 2024, that Cohort 1 had moderately high cost and charge levels in comparison to Cohort 2 ('moderately low') and Cohort 3 ('low').
+The GAA continues to encourage the Firm to continue to reduce the cost and charges applied to Cohort 1 and further improve those of Cohort 2.
+Furthermore, the GAA would like the Firm to continue reviewing the transaction charges for these funds appreciating that higher levels of transaction charges can result in better returns.